lohedges/proof-webui/README.md

 on the images then convert them to [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) format and re-scale them for web use.
 The output images will be located in the `label/static/micrographs` directory.
-(If you already have properly formatted PNG files, then you can directly place them in the this directory.)
+(If you already have properly formatted PNG files, then you can directly place them in this directory.)

 ### Initialising Django